Fieryrival/HTB_writeups/Active/README.md

 msDS-SupportedEncryptionTypes: 0
 ```

-Here we can see that administrator account is vulnerable to kerberoasting.
+Here we can see that the administrator account is vulnerable to kerberoasting.
 We can use `impackets`  `GetUserSPN.py` to request `TGS` ticket.
-Then we can crack the password offline to get credentials for administrator.
+Then we can crack the password offline to get credentials for the administrator.

 ```jsx
 ┌─[noob@parrot]─[~/htb/active/svc_tgs_smb]